vgangireddy/exercise-git/README.md

 readme.md file, click the edit icon and start answering the questions.
   1. What is Git?
   2. What is Github?
-  3. Describe the command that were used on Try Git tutorial (Use a table).
+  3. Describe the commands that were used on Try Git tutorial (Use a table).
   4. What are the main advantages?

 ###Answers